the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-checklist.md

 - Does the new code meets the required standards of the project?
   The standards are typically written under `contributing guidelines` by the project you are contributing to.
-- Is there [documentation](#documentation) to the required standards of the project?
+- Is there [documentation](#documentation) that meets the required standards of the project?
 - Are you following any declared {ref}`style guide<rr-code-quality>` for the project?
 - Are there new [tests](#tests) for the new material, based on the required standards of the project?
   - Do these tests pass locally?
   - Are the tests in the rest of the code base still passing locally?
 - Create the pull request.
 - Many {ref}`continuous integration (CI)<rr-ci>` systems will check if the tests in the main project pass automatically once you create a pull request.
   If the repository is using a CI, make sure all builds and tests complete.
   Consult the CI reports to see if your code is causing the tests in the main project to fail.
 - If necessary, now formally request a review.

 ## For the reviewer